phreeza/manuscript_axon_potentials/doc/manuscript.md

 Our findings relate to the interpretation of a wide range of electrophysiological data.
-When performing a typical current source density analysis, the local number of fibers cannot be disentangled from membrane current density [@Nicholson1973Theoretical].
+When performing a typical current source density analysis (CSD), the local number of fibers cannot be disentangled from membrane current density [@Nicholson1973Theoretical].
 The membrane current densities can independently vary with time and location.
 In the case of an axonal fiber bundle as discussed here, the situation is different: the number of fibers is